 Building Channels of Collaboration for Resilient Partnerships

-This new website PLMalliances.com is the Internet home of PLM Alliances LLC (“PAL”) and its Independent Practice Director and Management Consultant, Richard McFall.
+This website PLMalliances.com is the Internet home of PLM Alliances LLC and its Independent Practice Director and Management Consultant, Richard McFall.

 Our mission is to provide hyper-focused consulting, best practices research, and educational resources for creating more effective collaborations through partnerships, alliances, channels, and communities (“PACC”) across the many technology markets that comprise the $40B global Product Lifecycle Management (“PLM”) ecosystem.
-In the near term, we are busy producing results for our initial set of existing independent software vendor (“ISV”) clients across several different market segments of PLM.
-For 1H2017, as in most of 2016, our consulting services for developing PACC’s are completely subscribed to and we regret that we are not taking new clients at this time.
+In the near term, we are busy producing results for our initial set of Independent Software Vendor (“ISV”) clients across several different market segments of PLM.
+For 1H2017, as in most of 2016, our consulting services are fully subscribed to in projects that span many months.
+We regret that we are not taking new clients at this time.